kbmoore02/NHL-Data-Analysis/_posts/2025-4-16-blog-hockey5.md

   <img src="https://raw.githubusercontent.com/kbmoore02/NHL-Data-Analysis/main/assets/images/avg_goals_away.png" style="width:350px; vertical-align: top;" />
 </p>

 Most teams average more goals scored at home, with the exception of the Toronto Maple Leafs, the New Jersey Devils, and the Minnesota Wild.
-The Carolina Hurricanes have the biggest differential, average 1.13 more goals scored at home versus away.
+The Carolina Hurricanes have the biggest differential, averaging 1.13 more goals scored at home versus away.